munificent/craftinginterpreters/book/statements-and-state.md

 </aside>

 It stores the name token so we know what it's declaring, along with the initializer expression.
-(If there isn't an initializer, that's `null`.)
+(If there isn't an initializer, that field is `null`.)

 Then we add an expression node for accessing a variable: